How Much Automation Is Right For Your Legal Invoice Review Process?

 Once the invoice is in front of the correct reviewer, that person begins the tedious process of reading through what could be dozens of pages of legal service descriptions.
 Along the way, they’ll likely have to consult your legal billing guidelines for clarification.
 If they spot any missing information or unauthorized expenses, they’ll reject the invoice and send it back to outside counsel to begin the cycle all over again.

 Whether amendments and corrections were required, or everything looked good the first time around, the reviewer eventually has an approved invoice ready to email over to your finance team.
 The invoice then gets recorded in your accounts payable system and processed during the next scheduled payment period.

 Even the smoothest version of this workflow still leaves teams at a disadvantage.
 When faced with thousands of invoice line items to review amid an already busy schedule, no legal professional can be expected to devote equal attention to every single one.
 They understandably trade accuracy for productivity at a certain point.
 Unfortunately, the non-compliant costs they fail to flag and reject as a result can add up to a significant sum.

-In addition to its limited accuracy, this entirely manual invoice review workflow is also prone to extensive delays.
+In addition to its limited accuracy, this entirely manual legal bill review workflow is also prone to extensive delays.
 Even getting invoices into the right inbox can be a weeks-long process if the initial message is misdirected.
 Then building momentum from there is still highly dependent on the email management habits of multiple individuals.